JaytheSpazz/PipeHow/content/new-class.md

 }
 ```

+Simple!
 But what if we want the enum to be dynamic and read an external source of currencies?
-It's not possible to create a PowerShell enum without explicitly naming each label, but we can create a string of code and run it using `Invoke-Expression`.
+It's not possible to create a PowerShell enum without explicitly naming each label, but we can generate a string of the code to create the enum, and run it using `Invoke-Expression`.

 Let's first get all the different currencies using the public [Exchange rates API](https://exchangeratesapi.io/) published by the European Central Bank.